 Check your state's laws, also.
 Some states prevent HOAs from banning certain other types of flags, such as Native American flags, state flags, or official U.S. military flags.
 As with federal law, state laws typically still give the HOA the right to reasonably regulate such things as the location and size of flags.

-If your flag is not a type protected by federal or state laws, whether your HOA can prohibit it depends on your development's governing documents (such as its articles of incorporation and bylaws, Declaration of Covenants, Conditions, Restrictions and Easements (CC&Rs) and other rules and regulations.)
+If your flag is not a type that's protected by federal or state laws, whether your HOA can prohibit it depends on your development's governing documents (such as its articles of incorporation and bylaws, Declaration of Covenants, Conditions, Restrictions and Easements (CC&Rs) and other rules and regulations.)
 You can get a copy of these from your HOA.
-You might also ask the HOA what provisions it's relying on to ban your flag.
+You might also ask the HOA what provisions it is relying on to ban your flag.

 Many developments don't outright ban flags, but instead restrict their size, type, or location.
 For example, a development might allow "holiday flags only," and restrict them to a time period near the relevant holiday.
 This typically means an owner can freely display a (seasonally appropriate) Christmas or Thanksgiving flag.

 However, finding a holiday that justifies your flag-flying might not always work.
 The HOA can prohibit any flag not representing an official federal holiday, such as sports team banners flown on the day of a big game, or a rainbow flag flown on the day of a pride parade.

 If your HOA's governing documents are silent on flag displays, it might have no authority to prohibit your flag.
 Perhaps it is relying on an overly broad, subjective power (such as a regulation allowing the HOA to prohibit anything it considers "aesthetically unappealing").
 If so, the provision might be unenforceable.